-(a) Green binary image (b) Result Fig 3.
-Vision system with shape of ball
+(a) Green binary image (b) Orange binary image (c) Result Fig 3.
+Vision System with shape of ball

 3.2 Walking Control

 We adopted the simply Linear Inverted Pendulum Mode (LIPM) for the method of controlling to walk of the robot.
 The LIPM can keep the height of the center of gravity constant.
 Therefore if the robots have an individual specificity, we can easily change the setting of the parameter of center of the center of gravity, and the robot came to be able to do a steady walking.